jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

   - **lender** means—
     (a) a creditor under a consumer credit contract:
     (b) a transferee under a buy-back transaction
-  - **relevant guarantee** means a guarantee given, or proposed to be given, in respect of a consumer credit contract
+  - **relevant guarantee** means a guarantee given, or proposed to be given, by a natural person in respect of a consumer credit contract, but does not include a guarantee under which the guarantor is a trustee acting in their capacity as a trustee of a family trust or as a partner of a partnership under the Partnership Act 1908
   - **relevant insurance contract** means, in relation to a lender, a credit-related insurance contract entered into, or to be entered into, by a borrower if—
     (a) the borrower has also entered into, or is seeking to enter into, an agreement with the lender; and (b) the insurance is arranged by the lender.